 Once you have everything you need to cook healthy meals, you are well on your way to a better healthstyle.
 But first let’s stop and make sure we know what a healthy meal looks like.

 (This post is part five of the series How To Get Started Eating Healthy.
 Part one is Stock Your Pantry, part two is Essential Groceries, part three is Seasonal Shopping and part four is Stock Your Freezer.
-The recipe pictured is posted here.
-Get future posts by signing up for email or RSS updates–always free of cost and spam.)
+The recipe pictured is posted here.)

 My goal here at Summer Tomato is to help you permanently adopt healthy eating patterns.
 Why?
 Because short-term weight loss diets, “cleansing” diets and ignoring your health completely will never do you any good.
 In contrast, healthy eating habits can add years and in some cases decades of high-quality time to your life.

 I am not being sensationalist.
 The data is very convincing that your eating habits are the most important factor in your long-term health.

 For many people the first big step in getting healthy is losing weight, and this means eating better and eating less.
 But my advice is generally the same (with a few exceptions) if you are not overweight.
 Healthy eating is the same for everyone–eating for fat loss and eating for health and longevity are the same thing.

 You cannot expect to let yourself go hungry and stick to that eating plan forever.
 It is therefore critical that you get the most out of your meals by making sure they have enough nutrients and flavor to keep you satisfied.
 I would go so far as to say you should love the food you eat and should walk away from it not wanting another bite.
 With balanced meals and wonderful ingredients, you can feel this way about what you eat.